oracle/oracle-database-operator/docs/sidb/README.md

 - User can only scale up a volume/storage and not scale down

 #### Static Persistence
-In **Static Persistence Provisioning**, you have to create a volume manually, and then use the name of this volume with the `<.spec.persistence.datafilesVolumeName>` field which corresponds to the `datafilesVolumeName` field of the persistence section in the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**.
-The `Reclaim Policy` of such volume can be set to `Retain`.
-So, this volume does not get deleted with the deletion of its corresponding deployment.
+In **Static Persistence Provisioning**, you must create a volume manually, and then use the name of this volume with the `<.spec.persistence.datafilesVolumeName>` field, which corresponds to the `datafilesVolumeName` field of the persistence section in the **[`singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml)**.
+The `Reclaim Policy` of such volumes can be set to `Retain`.
+When this policy is set, the volume is not deleted when its corresponding deployment is deleted.
-For example in **Minikube**, a persistent volume can be provisioned using the sample yaml file below:
+For example in **Minikube**, a persistent volume can be provisioned using the following yaml file example:
 ```yaml
 apiVersion: v1
 kind: PersistentVolume